 \subsection{Empirical results}

-After implementing the proposed methods, we obtain a point estimate, a sample standard deviation and a $95\%$ confidence interval for each of the causal direct, indirect and total effects for each of the $R = 1000$ replication datasets.
+For implementation, we specify $K_b = 20$ cubic spline basis functions for the mediator model to provide a flexible representation of the coefficient functions prior to penalisation.
+In the outcome model, we incorporate the first $\widehat{K}$ FPCs of the mediator process, where $\widehat{K}$ is data-driven and determined to ensure at least 90\% of the total variance is accounted for.
+Consequently, the PACE procedure selects $\widehat{K} = 2$ for both the simple and complex mediator processes.
+Subsequently, from the Monte Carlo approximation algorithm, we obtain a point estimate, a sample standard deviation and a $95\%$ confidence interval for each of the causal direct, indirect and total effects for each of the $R = 1000$ replication datasets.
 We use the total effect as an example to illustrate the calculation of the percent absolute bias (BIAS), empirical coverage probability (ECP), average standard errors (ASE), and empirical standard errors (ESE).
 For the $r$-th replication dataset, where $r = 1, \ldots, R$, we denote the point estimate as $\widehat{\tau}^r_{\textsubscript{TE}}$, the sample standard deviation as $\widehat{\sigma}^r_{\textsubscript{TE}}$, and the $95\%$ confidence interval as $\text{CI}_{95\%}^r(\tau_{\textsubscript{TE}})$.
 The performance measures are calculated as follows,

 where $\tau_{\textsubscript{TE}}$ refers to the true total effect.